Winfrith: The site today

-The site is now split between the nuclear licensed site, the extensive Dorset Green Technology Park (formerly Winfrith Technology Centre) and the headquarters of the Dorset Police.
+The site is now split between the nuclear licensed site, the extensive Dorset Innovation Park (formerly Winfrith Technology Centre) and the headquarters of the Dorset Police.

 Ownership of the Winfrith Nuclear site has now passed to the Nuclear Decommissioning Authority (NDA).
-The site is managed by Magnox Limited, who are contracted to deliver the site decommissioning programme.
-In 2022 over 1000 drums of radioactive waste from the Steam-Generating Heavy Water Reactor will be transported by 11 trains to the Low Level Waste Repository.
+The site is managed by NDA subsidiary Nuclear Restoration Services (formerly Magnox Ltd), who are contracted to deliver the site decommissioning programme.
+In 2022, over 1000 drums of radioactive waste from the Steam-Generating Heavy Water Reactor will be transported by 11 trains to the Low Level Waste Repository.
 The material was once intermediate-level waste but had decayed down to low-level waste while being stored at Winfrith.